spences10/scottspence.com/posts/2017/01/04/twitter-mctwitbot/index.md

-I didn't really get what Heroku was until I started this project but once I'd read the guides it was quite straightforward and the [Heroku CLI] was already installed on c9 i checked with `heroku --version` before attempting to install it.
+I didn't really get what Heroku was until I started this project but once I'd read the guides it was quite straightforward and the [Heroku CLI] was already installed on c9 I checked with `heroku --version` before attempting to install it.

 ### GitHub